 “You will need exceptionally good grades to get into Appalachian State University.
-The average high school GPA of the admitted freshman class at Appalachian State University was 4.05 on the 4.0 scale indicating that primarily A students are accepted and ultimately attend.”
+The average high school GPA of the admitted freshman class at Appalachian State University was 4.05 on the 4.0 scale.”
 CollegeSimple.com

 While there is ongoing conversation about the rising cost of college tuition, there is little conversation about the current rising college entrance GPA qualifier of state colleges.
 This can have a great impact on the availability of a college education for high school graduates in under served communities who are trying to get into a college; students who are already facing surmounting life challenges, that includes the haphazard schools and education offered to them, resulting often in lower academic performance.